luchete80/WeldFormFEM/DEVLOG.md

 20241105 - FIXED 2D strain rate calc
          - Added Axisymmetric calculation (still not working) 20241107 - Converting vectors to 2D
+20241122 -  FIXED 3D NO CONVENGECE!
+PROBLEMWAS NOT INITIALIZING V AND ACCEL